-The information provided is meant to be a support in starting the process of helping your child develop strong study skills~ and habits for their lifelong learning journey.
+The information provided is meant to provide a support framework in starting the process of helping your child develop strong study skills - and habits for their lifelong learning journey.
 If at any time you need more information or support for your child in this area, please do not hesitate to contact me at school.

 After School Chats

 - Start a routine of helping your child go through their backpack.
 Have them show you what is in there each day.

 - Go through their papers with them.
 Do this when they are fresh after school.